Marriage and Family

 “There’s no such thing as “just” a mom.

 Despite the routine tasks and mundane to-do lists, motherhood is anything but insignificant.
 God has designed motherhood as part of his greater plan to draw people to himself—instilling all women, whether called to traditional mothering or not, with an eternal purpose in nurturing others.”
+(See also Glimpses of Grace)

 “We must tell our kids of the grace-giving God who freely adopts rebels and transforms them into loving sons and daughters.
 If this is not the message your children hear, if you are just telling them to “be good,” then the gospel needs to transform your parenting too.